barathc002/emblock/README.md

 ## About the project

-I have designed this course to teach you everything you need to know to become a proficient React developer.
-This course is the first part of a two-part series, covering the fundamentals.
-You'll learn how to:

 - Build front-end apps with React and TypeScript
 - Build reusable function components
 - Style your components using vanilla CSS, CSS modules, and CSS-in-JS